Carreau/phd-dissertation/parts/part3.rst

 ==============
 ..
 3

 The results of data analysis lead to the interpretation that on the surface of the actin bead is polymerized a dense actin gel of elasticity close to ~1kPa, and which act as the scale of force of the optical tweezer can apply to an infinitely rigid material that cannot be indented.
-Beyond this dense gel a soft actin cloud with an effective Elastic modulus up to thousand time softer  is present and extend on distance that are several time bigger than the thickness of the reconstituted actin cortex.
-The structure of this actin cloud is expected to be quite different from the dendritic gel and could be mostly constituted of loosely entangle actin filaments.
+Beyond this dense gel a soft actin cloud with an effective Elastic modulus up to thousand time softer  is present and extend on distance that are several time bigger than the thickness of the reconstituted actin cortex (:num:`Fig #fig-interpretation`).
+The structure of this actin cloud is expected to be quite different from the dendritic gel and be mostly constituted of loosely entangle actin filaments.

 In this model, the offset distance |delta| correspond to the limit of the dense dendritic actin network mimicking the actin cortex that grows on actin bead and which elastic modulus make impenetrable by the optical tweezer we use.
-The value of delta we found hare coherent with the measured thickness :math:`e
+The value of delta we found are coherent with the measured thickness :math:`e
 \simeq \delta - 2.R_{bead}` of the  biomimetic actin cortex as measured by epifluorescence in :cite:`Kawska2012` in the range of 1 to 2 µm.
-The decrease of |delta| with capping protein is also coherent with the decrease of gel thickness.
-The value of delta close to the bead radius also correspond to the absence of formation of biomimetic cortices in the absence of Capping Protein.
+The decrease of |delta| with Capping Protein is also coherent with the decrease of gel thickness.
+The value of |delta| close to the bead radius also correspond to the absence of formation of biomimetic cortices in the absence of Capping Protein.

 The filament composing the loosely actin cloud emanates directly from the actin cortex in which the nucleation of actin polymerisation started at the surface of the bead.
-Eventually a few filaments can escape from the networks and are capped by the capping protein only later with the growing extremity a several micrometers from the bead surface.
+Eventually a few filaments can escape from the networks and are capped by the Capping Protein only later with the growing extremity a several micrometers from the bead surface.

+.. _fig-interpretation:
 .. figure:: /figs/interp-delta.png
     :width: 60%